-One particular component I also focus on is the decision making processes at the school: who gets to decide - how involved are the teachers in the overall decisions?
+Another component I also focus on is the decision making processes at the school: who gets to decide and what kinds of decision are being made.
+How involved are the teachers in the overall decisions?
 What degree of top down decisions is the organization allowing?